lj-ditrapani/SWE430/README.markdown

 - Mark of the web?
 - Exercise instructions
 - Exercise answer CoffeeScript -> JavaScript
-- Create `exam-and-exercise-answers` directory.
-Contains exam questions .txt with answers.
-Also contains exercise answers.
-  Put under git
 - Shorten example (old example 1, now just example, because only 1)
-- Remove Refactoring content (move to SWE 450)
-- What about:  keep refactoring lesson only
+- keep refactoring lesson only
-  (help meet objectives? and test is still good)
+  (help meet objectives and test is still good)
+- Remove references to refactoring example and exercise
 - make a survey for 330/430 asking how many hours for each
     - learn javascript/qunit
     - lesson